ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 In some scenarios, the Endorser, Reference Value Provider, and Verifier Owner may need to trust the Verifier before giving the Endorsement, Reference Values, or appraisal policy to it.
-This can be done similarly to how a Relying Party might establish trust in a Verifier as discussed above, and in such a case, mutual authentication or attestation might even be needed as discussed in {{rpowner-trust}}.
+This can be done similarly to how a Relying Party might establish trust in a Verifier.

+As discusssed in {{rpowner-trust}}, authentication or attestation in both directions might be needed, in which case typically one side's identity or Evidence must be considered safe to share with an untrusted entity, in order to bootstrap the sequence.
+See {{privacy-considerations}} for more discussion.

 # Conceptual Messages {#messages}